What Are Datacenter Proxies? The Beginner’s Guide

 - Dedicated – in the proxy lingo, that often means the same thing as private proxies.
 Sometimes, the name can refer to proxies dedicated for a specific task, such as working with Instagram or copping sneakers.

-Back in the day, anyone could create hundreds of datacenter proxies on their own using AWS or Digital Ocean.
+Low price.
+Back in the day, anyone could create hundreds of datacenter proxies on their own using Amazon Web Services or Digital Ocean.
 While that no longer works due to abuse and increasing website restrictions, these IPs are still relatively easy to procure.
 As a result, you can expect to pay much less for a datacenter proxy than a residential or mobile IP.

 Is that so bad?
 Not necessarily.
 Knowledgeable web scrapers can still collect data from protected sites like Google.
 Other websites will ignore you altogether until you make too many requests from the same IP address.
 But it’s still something you should be aware of.

-Datacenter proxy providers buy IP ranges, which they then use to create proxies in bulk.
+Subnets.
+Datacenter proxy providers buy ranges of IP addresses, which they then use to create proxies in bulk.
 Such IPs often share the same subnet (numbers in an IP address).
 Here’s an example from someone who tried to spam our own website:

 As you can see, even though the spammer uses different IP addresses, they all come from the same subnet: 210.
 Some websites block datacenter IPs by the subnet, so having your proxies in one basket can be both a blessing and a curse.
 It’s a blessing if you control the whole subnet and know what you’re doing.
 It’s a curse if you share it with other people that don’t.

-This is no longer the rule, but many datacenter proxy providers still sell proxy list instead of backconnect gateway addresses.
+No rotation.
+This is no longer the rule, but many datacenter proxy providers still sell proxy lists instead of backconnect gateway addresses.
 This means you’ll have to set up proxy rotation by yourself, or use specialized tools like Oxylabs’ Proxy Rotator.
 The providers that do sell rotating datacenter proxies usually make you share them with others.
 Some examples could be Smartproxy, Blazing SEO, and Luminati.